- As low as $137/Night

 Summary:

-2 blocks from the ocean this gorgeous 2 bedroom, 1 bath apartment.
+2 blocks from the ocean this handsome 2 bedroom, 1 bath apartment.
 This Unit comes with a nice yard space, tons of windows, letting in the natural sunlight. walking distance to Walmart and other local eateries and beachwear stores.
 Take a smooth walk just 5 mins.' walk along natural vegetation trails, runs right into the beach access.
 You can take in the blue waves crashing on the white sands at your leisure. within mins. you can be entertained by the attractions of the Myrtle Bea

 About the Area